 Absinthe Art Works, Degas, van Gogh

 Around 1910 the total turnover of Absinthe distribution had reached immeasurable peaks.
 To satisfy the large demand, unfortunately some distilleries made use of low-grade alcohol and used copper sulphate for coloration.
 These irresponsible dealings with the drink together with economical interests of the French wine lobby finally resulted in the prohibition of Absinthe in (almost) all countries of Europe by the year 1920.
 To be precise, the first country, which banned the Green Fairy was Switzerland in 1910.
-The French followed in 1914 and Germans on march 27, 1923.
-In Germany not only the liquor but also the distribution of recipe was prohibited.
+The French followed in 1915 and Germans on March 27, 1923.
+In Germany not only the liquor but also the distribution of an recipe to make Absinthe was prohibited.

 Anti-Absinthe Poster and the Ban of Absinthe